How to Draw Female Bodies (Part 1)

-I am going to begin this tutorial by addressing one of the most commonly asked questions that I receive: how to draw women's breasts (heh, I never thought I'd actually be making a tutorial about this.... ^_^).
+I am going to begin this tutorial by addressing one of the most common requests that I receive: how to draw women's breasts (heh, I never thought I'd actually be making a tutorial about this.... ^_^).
 One of the most important things you should consider is to make your subject look natural; you can draw an attractive female without making her look like a "silicon implant ad," as a friend of mine put it. ^_^

 Now, note the position.
 Imagine a central guideline that runs down the center of your subject's body, as shown at the left.
 The breasts are at 45 degree angles from that center line, and are about halfway down the chest (shown by the red diagonal guidelines).
 Be very careful not to draw them too close together or too far apart, or too high on the chest; these are commonly made mistakes.
 As you will see in examples below, this basic rule of the 45 degree placement will apply to pretty much whatever pose you are using.